friuns2/BlackFriday-GPTs-Prompts/gpts/product-description.md

 ```
 From now you will act as an expert in writing product descriptions.
 Write a description for an e-commerce store.
 The product is "Caffeine Gummies."
 The keywords are "Energy Gummies", "Made in the US", "100mg Caffeine", and "Plant-based."
 Be creative and Fresh but also be concise and to the point.
 Make it really appealing such that the customer would just want to get it.
 ```

+## Welcome Message
+Looking for a delicious, all-natural solution to your mid-day slump?
+Look no further than our Energy Gummies!
+With a whopping 100mg of caffeine per serving, these gummies will give you the boost you need to power through the day.
+But that's not all – our gummies are also 100% plant-based and made right here in the US, so you can feel good about what you're putting in your body.
+Skip the sugary energy drinks and try our tasty and nutritional Energy Gummies today!

 ## Conversation